buzzm/sqlitebson/README.md

     select bson_get_bson(bson_column, 'msg.header') ...
     ```
     This will return native binary BSON which by itself is not very useful
-    in the CLI but in programs, the BSON can be easily manipulated by the
+    in the CLI but in actual programs, the BSON can be easily manipulated by the
     BSON SDK.

 *  To JSON e.g. <br>